LeongYuXuan/Assignment2/README.md

 Conclusion: Perhaps I could  tease people on purpose to send random images to see what the API would spit out...

 ### Random Image API test via Postman
-Action, Send a request containing a variety of anime images.
+Action: Send a request containing a variety of anime images.

 Observation: Concerningly, if the image of the episode has been edited slightly(e.g cropped), the API has issues recognising it and spits out random results.
 I sent an image URL of a frame near the climax of "Macross Zero" but none of the results were correct.
 The URL length limit is making testing rather difficult as well.

 Conclusion: I would have to make a bare minimum physical website ASAP, as size limits are more lenient compared to URL length Limits.
 I should also provide a warning for people that

-### Oberservations made
+### Observations made
 Turns out, I do not need to clone another repository for edits.
 Pretty cool.

+### Unfortunate discovery
+trace.moe does not directly accept file uploads, so I was advised to use an api for images.
+Upload the images to there and get the image url to put into trace.moe.
+I am afraid I would not have the time.

+### Leap of faith js request to Imgur
+Action: Send a request to post an image using the example code from this site: https://apidocs.imgur.com/#c85c9dfc-7487-4de2-9ecd-66f727cf3139

+Observation: 403 error.
+Likey a authorization process I have missed.

+Conclusion: I am done for.
 ## Credits
-TBA
+Chunk of code from leap of faith: https://apidocs.imgur.com/#c85c9dfc-7487-4de2-9ecd-66f727cf3139